 Career Transition Lessons for Women

-Five years ago in the summer of 2005, I realized that my 23 year career in broadcast media, radio, was about to change dramatically.
+In the summer of 2005, I realized that my 23 year career in broadcast media -- radio -- was about to change dramatically.
 I could feel the winds of change blowing in my "corporate culture."

 It just felt weird.
 I started my personal transition process, in my head, simply by thinking about why I was feeling like it just wasn’t working for me on many levels anymore, and I wanted and needed it to be working.